redkite-labs/redkitecms-docs/book/environments.rst

 .. note::

-    This is a quite technical chapter but explains just a quite simply concept, so take it easy.
+    This is a quite technical chapter but explains just a simple concept, so you should take it easy.

 What is a work environment?
 ---------------------------

 Symfony2 handles several environments where your website may run.
-Follows the environment definition taken from the Symfony2 book:
+Here there is the environment definition taken from the Symfony2 book:

     An application can run in various environments.
 The different environments share the same PHP code (apart from the front controller), but use different configuration.